Skip to main content

 • "temporary" : for participants without a registered account

-• "accountDeleted" : the corresponding account has been deleted (not possible anymore to identify the account)
+• "accountDeleted" : the corresponding account has been deleted (it's no longer possible to identify the account)

 Participants flags